akolbin/MLOps/README.md

 - Check model artifacts exist in S3
 - Create SageMaker model (references trained artifacts)
 - Create endpoint configuration with serverless inference
-- Deploy SageMaker endpoint with data capture enabled
+- Deploy SageMaker endpoint (data capture not supported for serverless)

 ### **4. Test & Monitor** 🧪📊
 - Wait for endpoint to be ready